IngestAI/deepmark/README.md

 # Our Solution

-To address this challenge of reliability, IngestAI Labs has developed the Deepmark AI - a benchmarking tool, that assess several of the most popular large language models on various extrinsic (task-specific) metrics on your own data.
+To address this challenge of reliability, IngestAI Labs has developed the Deepmark AI - a benchmarking tool, that enables assessment of several of large language models on various extrinsic (task-specific) metrics on your own data.
+It has pre-built integration with leading Generative AI APIs such as GPT-4, Anthropic, GPT-3.5 Turbo, Cohere, AI21, and others.

 Current GenAI (LLM) Assessment Metrics